 - an area of the breast becoming red and swollen

 - the affected area of the breast hurting when touched

 - the affected area feeling hot when touched

-- a burning sensation in the breast that is there continually, or only when breast-feeding
+- a burning sensation in the breast that may always be there or only when breast-feeding

 - anxiety and feeling stressed

 - chills and shivering

 - a feeling of malaise